SouthGreenPlatform/VcfHunter/tutorial_RnaSeqVariantCalling.md

     sequences are provided in the multifasta
 -   \*_reorder.bai file (index of the bam file)

-h - Reads splitting: In this step, reads are splitted on splicing sites
+### h - Reads splitting

+In this step, reads are split on splicing sites

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s h